 - Non-steroidal anti-inflammatory drugs (NSAIDS) such as piroxicam have been found to slow down the growth of the tumours.

-- Antibiotics may also be prescribed to tread bacterial infections which are common with oral cancers.
+- Antibiotics may also be prescribed to treat bacterial infections which are common with oral cancers.